kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-resources-misconfigured.md

 ## Symptom

 A resource is not working as expected.
-It could be either invalid, unavailable, etc.
+It could be invalid, unavailable, etc.

 ## Cause